Do You Have Plans In Metric?

 So, do you make versions of your plans in metric?

-Well, I’m sorry to say, at this time we don’t.
-It would be wonderful, we absolutely agree, but our experience says that’s harder than it first sounds.
+Well, I am sorry to say, at this time we do not.
+It would be wonderful, we absolutely agree, but our experience says that is a lot harder than it first sounds.

 Measure in MetricAt Synthesis, the Engineering Company parent of Mechanical Elements, we serve clients from all over the world.
 We also serve clients that manufacture all over the world, so we do a lot of design in metric.
 Making plans in metric should be no problem.
 Right?

 Experience shows that materials are not so common or even “standard” around the globe.
 Different materials and different sizes are available in different areas.
-For example, we designed a specialty trailer for a customer that they wanted to produce in Thailand.
+For example, we did one design of a specialty trailer for a customer to produce in Thailand.
 We found suppliers there and got lists of available materials, then did the design and engineering.
 The Customer then changed their mind to build in the Philippines instead.
-Unfortunately, some of the materials in the design were not available there.
-So, we had to redesign based on materials in the Philippines.
+Unfortunately, some of the materials in the first design were not available there.
+So, we had to redesign the trailer based on materials available the Philippines.

 Yes, we are sympathetic to the desire for plans in metric.
-We just haven’t made the case to do it.
+We just have not made a business case to do it.

-The first plans at Mechanical Elements were done with English dimensions (inches) because that’s the material available where we live in the USA.
-It’s hard to get metric materials here, so the first designs were in inches.
-As you might expect, it snowballed from there.
+The first plans at Mechanical Elements were done with English dimensions (inches) because that is the material available where we live in the USA.
+It is hard to get metric materials here, so the first designs are in inches.
+As you might expect, the snowball expanded from there.

 Converting Plans To Metric